telerik/ajax-docs/controls/treelist/functionality/exporting/overview.md

 * *RemoveAll* - removes all non-text controls.

-**IgnorePaging** - when you enable it, the RadTreeList will rebind before export in order tofetch all the data from your datasource.
+**IgnorePaging** - when you enable it, the RadTreeList will rebind before export in order to fetch all the data from your data source.

-**OpenInNewWindow** - by default, the exported file will be handled by the program associated with theappropriate file type.
-If you prefer to give the user the option to choose whether to save, open (inline) or cancel, youcan enable this property.
+**OpenInNewWindow** - by default, the exported file will be handled by the program associated with the appropriate file type.
+If you prefer to give the user the option to choose whether to save, open (inline) or cancel, you can enable this property.

 >note Even if you set *OpenInNewWindow="false"* , that does not guarantee that the file will be opened inside the browser window.The way the exported file will be displayed inline depends on the *OS* / *browser* settings.The end-user could manage the file extensions with programs like [NirSoft's FileTypesMan](http://www.nirsoft.net/utils/file_types_manager.html).
 For browsers, other than *Internet Explorer* , you should use the built-in settings.
 >

 **FileName** - This is helpful when you want to give a predefined name for your file.
-Please note that the file namecannot be longer than 256 symbols. **Unicode** names are not supported out-of-the-box for *Internet Explorer 6* and *7*.
+Please note that the file name cannot be longer than 256 symbols. **Unicode** names are not supported out-of-the-box for *Internet Explorer 6* and *7*.
 Of course you can manually encode the file name and it will be shown properly in the "*Save*" dialog (*OpenInNewWindow="true"*):

 *HttpUtility.UrlEncode("unicode string", System.Text.Encoding.UTF8);*